James Fannin

-James Walker Fannin Jr. (January 1, 1804– March 27, 1836) was an American military officer who served in the Texian Army during the Texas Revolution against Mexico.
-After being outnumbered and surrendering to the Mexican Army at the Battle of Coleto Creek, Fannin and his fellow prisoners of war were massacred soon afterward at Goliad, Texas, under Santa Anna's orders.
+James Walker Fannin Jr. (January 1, 1804 – March 27, 1836) was an American military officer and planter who served in the Texian Army during the Texas Revolution.
+After being outnumbered and surrendering to the Mexican Army at the Battle of Coleto Creek, Fannin and his fellow prisoners of war were massacred soon afterward at Goliad, Texas, under Antonio López de Santa Anna's orders.
 He was memorialized in several place names, including a military training camp and a major city street in Houston.

-Early Life and Family
+Early life and family

 James Fannin was born on January 1, 1804, in Georgia to Isham Fannin, a plantation owner and veteran of the War of 1812.
 His mother was not married to his father, and he was adopted by his maternal grandfather, James W. Walker, and raised on a plantation in Marion, Georgia.
 His ancestors, who spelled the family name Fanning, lived in America during the Revolutionary War, a family with divided loyalties during the conflict.
 Isham's father James W. Fannin dropped the "g" from the family name and settled in Georgia.

 He briefly attended the University of Georgia when he was 14, and later enrolled in the United States Military Academy at West Point on July 1, 1819.
-He seems to have been academically deficient, and was often tardy or absent from classes, standing sixtieth out of a class of eighty-six.
-He resigned November 20, 1821 from the school after dueling a fellow cadet.He had received a letter from a cousin urging his immediate return to Georgia to attend to ailing grandparents.
+He lacked sufficient academic proficiency, and was often tardy or absent from classes, standing 60th out of a class of 86.
+He resigned November 20, 1821, from the school after dueling a fellow cadet.He had received a letter from a cousin urging his immediate return to Georgia to attend to ailing grandparents.

 He married Minerva Fort.
 Their daughter, Missouri Pinckney, was born on July 17, 1829.
 A second daughter, Minerva, nicknamed Eliza, was born mentally ill in 1832.
 While living in Columbus, Georgia, he enlisted in the militia and worked as a merchant.
 In Muscogee County, he was a member of the Temperance Society, master of the local Masonic lodge, and had attempted to become a judge, but was disqualified for his past of dueling.